microsoft/sqlworkshops/sql2019lab/04_DataVirtualization/sqldatahub/hdfs/readme.md

 # SQL Server demo with Polybase with HDFS (using Azure Blob Storage)

-This demo is an example of creating and using an external table for HDFS using Azure Blog Storage.
+This demo is an example of creating and using an external table for HDFS using Azure Blob Storage.

 ## Requirements